-If your camera has blinkies (colored areas, usually red or white, that indicate over-exposure), you may find them to be a better means for determining ETTR than histograms.
+If your camera has blinkies (colored areas, usually red or white or zebra-striped, that indicate over-exposure), you may find them to be a better means for determining ETTR than histograms.
 Sometimes there are inconsequential highlights or specular highlights that you might be perfectly willing to sacrifice (blow) to obtain a slightly higher overall exposure.
 ETTR, viewed most generally, assumes that you expose to place the brightest values you wish to retain just below the point of sensor saturation.
 The histogram, of course, cannot tell what parts of the image are blown, but the blinkies can.
 The blinkies tend also to be a more sensitive, as well as a more selective, indicator of over-exposure and, hence, are often better for determining ETTR.

 The process for using blinkies is similar to that for using histograms described above, except now the camera is set to display the LV highlight blinkies.
 While viewing the scene, you adjust EC till the highlight blinkies just begin or just end.
 If there are highlights you wish purposefully to over-expose, simply adjust EC till the blinkies in the brightest regions you wish to retain just begin or end, ignoring their presence elsewhere.

 If you're using S-priority, the process is essentially the same, except first set the desired shutter-speed.
 Then use up or down EC as needed to adjust the f-ratio so that either the histogram kisses its right-hand edge or the pertinent blinkies just begin or end.